 Of course ethics is so much more than a 'Code'.
 True morality and virtuous behavior comes from self knowledge and empathy for others, which allows people to follow the golden rule from the heart as well as the mind.
 We stress the importance of working with counter-transference in analysis and supervision as a way to understand both the patient and ourselves.
 A constant awareness and discussion with one's analyst, supervisors and colleagues of how our boundaries are being challenged by re-enactments in the analytic relationship is crucial to avoid ethical transgressions.

-CCMPS is accredited but on probation by ABAP.
+CCMPS is re-applying for accreditation by ABAP.
+In order to do to process right we need the time afforded us by not rushing the re-accreditation and simply re-applying.
 We value participation in the psychoanalytic community and have been accredited by the American Board for the Accreditation in Psychoanalysis (ABAP) and members of the National Association for the Advancement of Psychoanalysis (NAAP) since 1989.